speedment/speedment-doc/pages/hazelcast.md

 - Time
 - Date
 - BLOB
-- CLOB via String mapping
+CLOB and Text columns are supported via String mapping.

 For each column, there are a number of [type mapping](maven.html#adding-a-type-mapper) possibilities that can be applied using the UI Tool.